Can one survive without the other?

 At the conclusion of the exhibition, the walls were painted, and the art erased.

-romy owens is my co-curator.
+romy owens was the lead curator.
 The exhibition was presented by Downtown OKC, Inc.